aridjayarecipes/cutesrecipes.web.app/content/post/2009-easiest-way-to-prepare-speedy-brussels-sprout-chestnuts-and-chicken-tart.md

 1. Take  salt and pepper

-Roast Brussels sprouts and chesnuts together on a pan for an easy side dish recipe that&#39;s perfect for the holidays.
+Roast Brussels sprouts and chesnuts together on a pan for an easy side dish recipe that's perfect for the holidays.
 Brussels sprouts are finest in winter.
 Trim and cut the sprouts up to a day ahead, then keep refrigerated in a zip-top plastic bag.
 Sweet chestnuts are paired with tender Brussels sprouts in this comforting side dish.

 <!--inarticleads2-->